 Local laws and etiquette

-You sometimes have to show your passport when paying by debit or credit card.
+- You may have to show your passport when paying by debit or credit card

 Have a fantastic holiday!